AbithaMukka/Meal_App/README.md

 # Requirement

- Create a single-page web application which allows users to browse Recipes
+ Create a single-page web application which allows users to browse Recipes.

 ## App about

 When the user selects a meal from the search results, the details of that meal show:

 • Name of the dish
 • Image of the dish
 • Optional video of how to prepare the dish